Frequently Asked Questions

-Schools issuing grades after our deadline should mail the grades to us as soon as possible.
+Schools issuing grades after our deadline should mail or upload the grades to us as soon as possible.
 They may also fax them to 469-499-5440 or send grades by email to firstname.lastname@example.org

 Are alumni and sibling candidates given preference in the admission process?